Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-caustics-in-the-water-system.md

 Caustics have the following limitations with transparents GameObjects:
 * When the camera is above a water surface, HDRP computes caustics using the position of any opaque object behind a transparent.
 * HDRP doesn't apply caustics to transparent GameObjects when the camera is underwater.
-* Caustics do not react to current maps and Water Mask.
+* Caustics do not react to current maps and simulation masks.

 ## Additional resources
 * <a href="settings-and-properties-related-to-the-water-system.md">Settings and properties related to the water system</a>